-During the early morning hours of September 10, 1852, Third Ward Watchman Stoddard entered the Blue Anchor Saloon, a troublesome bar very often frequented by criminals located on Front Street near Washington Street.
-As he entered, a man making a racket inside spotted him and ran from the establishment through a side door.
-Watchman Stoddard chased him to a patch of bushes, but lost him.
+During the early morning hours of September 10, 1852, Watchman Stoddard entered the Blue Anchor Saloon on Front Street near Washington Street.
+A man making a racket inside spotted him and ran from the establishment through a side door.
+Watchman Stoddard chased him to a patch of bushes but lost him.

 Watchman Stoddard came across Lieutenant Hazen, explained what had happened, told the lieutenant of his belief that the suspect was a counterfeiter, and asked to be relieved of standing roll call at the end of the shift so that he might search for whatever it was that the suspect deposited in the bushes.
 He would then go home and bring into the stationhouse the next night whatever he found.
 Lieutenant Hazen agreed.

-Eventually, detectives learned that the man that ran from the bar was Louis Dollman, a notorious counterfeiter.
+Eventually, detectives learned that the man that ran from the bar was Louis (or Lewis) Dollman, a notorious counterfeiter.
 Later it was determined that Dollman was wanted also for a train robbery in the Village of Carthage.
 He was found in St. Louis, Missouri.
 When officers went to arrest him, he put up a fight and was killed in the engagement.
 They recovered the loot from the train robbery.

-If you have any information, artifacts, archives, or images regarding this officer, his family, or incident, please contact the museum director at Director@police-museum.org.
+If you know of any information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.